On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 Quick note: In certain niches, it might be beneficial to run shopping ads or hotel ads since they occupy prime real estate for transactional terms.

-6. Optimize Social Media Channels to Appear in Knowledge Panels
+6. Optimize Your Knowledge Panel

 The purpose of Google’s knowledge panels is to display all information about your business in one condensed spot.

-Note that your social profiles need to be verified with Google in order to be displayed.
+They are available to display for companies, nonprofit organizations, influential people, local businesses, media (movies, TV, books, music), nutritional information, and products.

-Schema markup is the way to go to markup your social profiles.
-Here is a guide.
+If your company falls into one of the above categories you stand to benefit greatly from optimizing your Knowledge panel.

-7. Optimize Images to Appear in SERPs & Featured Snippets
+7. Optimize Images To Appear In SERPs & Featured Snippets

-It’s important to review your target keywords and see if images are included their SERPs.
+It’s important to review your target keywords and see if images are included in their SERPs.

 Why?
-Because 12.5 percent of all SERPs display images.
+Because a lot of SERPs feature images.

 If so, proceed with some basic image SEO to increase the chances of your relevant images ranking.